VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/pcb.md

 It's also possible to impliment coils, useful for inductive coupling or transformers - see [RGB LED, Inductively Powered, Frequency Controlled (Wolf Tronix)](https://www.youtube.com/watch?v=3DeOPN1Cl1Y).

 Getting a bit weirder, you can also make a capacitor by using traces on different layers; however, you'll usually only be able to get up to a few hundred pico ferrads max.
-It's typically not worth the complexity introduced, espically as the exact value will be variable due to manufacturing tollerances.
+It's typically not worth the complexity introduced, especially as the exact value will be variable due to manufacturing tollerances.

 Entering the relm of black magic fuckery, you can actually make high frequency filters by adjusting the length and gaps between traces - these are called [distributed element filters](https://en.wikipedia.org/wiki/Distributed-element_filter) and are really fucking cool.